The Future of

 PFORK is the answer.

-A high-performance perpetual DEX engine built exactly to Toly's specifications—single-account architecture, integrated matching and risk engines, and router-ready design.
+Single-account architecture, integrated matching and risk engines, and router-ready design.
+Exactly what Toly asked for.

 Built for Performance